borkdude/quickblog/API.md

 ```

 Runs file-server on `port`.
-If `block?` is false, returns a zero-arity
+If `block?` is falsey, returns a zero-arity
   `stop-server!` function that will stop the server when called.
 <br><sub>[source](https://github.com/borkdude/quickblog/blob/main/src/quickblog/api.clj#L606-L624)</sub>
 ## `unwatch`